ERGO-Code/HiGHS/src/man/guide.md

 - Solving a model
 - Retrieving solution information

+HiGHS can be used to modify the current model and re-solve it efficiently.

 Loading a model
 - from data file (.lp, .mps)
 - via data provided by another application